 A team of Hopkins undergraduate students is participating in ProjectX, a machine learning competition hosted by the University of Toronto Undergraduate Artificial Intelligence Group (UofT AI Group).
 Teams from 23 universities are competing in this three-month research-based competition for a prize of $70,000.

 Matthew Figdore, a senior Computer Science major, is one of the undergraduates on the team.
-He is joined by Spencer Loggia, who is also a senior Computer Science major, and Daniel Weber, a sophomore studying Applied Mathematics and Statistics.
+He is joined by Sally Cao and Daniel Weber, who are studying Computer Science and Applied Mathematics and Statistics.
+Daniel Borders, a senior Biomedical Engineering and Applied Mathematics and Statistics major, and Gary Yang, a Biomedical Engineering and Computer Science major, are also on the team.

 Figdore discovered the competition on the Computer Science Department's Slack channel.
-He forwarded the event’s information to the mailing list of all undergraduates studying Computer Science — Loggia and Weber responded and became his new teammates.
+He forwarded the event’s information to the mailing list of all undergraduates studying Computer Science — Cao, Borders, Yang and Weber responded and became his new teammates.

 This year the competition is focused on mitigating climate change.
 On Sept.
 1, ProjectX assigned focus areas related to climate change to students, who began working with experts in the field and research mentors.